fodela/Learning_React/lessons.md

 ### Creating and using instances using axios

 If the url is not the same for all request and post we use instances

+### Routing (Multiple Pages in a Single Page Application)

+It uses javascript to render different part of a single pages based on different path.

+NB: Not inbuilt in react, but rather a third party library

+The router package parse the url/path => read config => render / load appropriate JSX/Component